DoSomethingArchive/gambit-content/documentation/endpoints/receive-message.md

       }
     },
     "reply": {
-      "text": "@dev Got it!
+      "text": "@dev Sorry, I didn't understand that.\n\nGot it!
 Now text back a caption for your photo (think Instagram)!
-Keep it short & sweet, under 60 characters please.", "template": "askCaption"
+Keep it short & sweet, under 60 characters please.", "template": "invalidCaption"
     }
   }
 }